dilipnitjsr/Telegram-Bot/README.md

 ### Removing User
-\textit{remove()} is used to remove a user from database. it takes one argument user id and return true if success otherwise false.
+*remove()*  is used to remove a user from database. it takes one argument user id and return true if success otherwise false.

 ##### Code